imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Objective/bad traits/Loquaciousness.md

 * Avoid cursing, vulgar language, and discussing obscene topics.
 * Avoid boasting, exaggerating, using ornate speech, or adding false details to impress others.
 * Avoid bad lyrics or poetry, ridicule, and excessive joking.
 Joking too much erodes dignity and stirs malice, although a bit of light-heartedness is acceptable.
-Be sure to speak the truth when joking, and avoid joking about sensitive topics, such as religion.
+Be sure to speak the truth when joking, and avoid joking about religious aspects by belittling or dismissing what is not understood.

 # [Disputing and Arguing](Processes/Managing%20difference%20of%20opinion.md)